+Presented By:

-Jon B. Pierce, Ph.D Fellow, Riley Center for Livable Communities, College of Charleston
+Jon B. Pierce, Ph.D.

+Fellow, The Riley Institute for Livable Communities

 Federalism

 - The United States has a federal system of government - A federal system is composed of a national government and subnational units of government - In the US this encompasses a national government with its nexus in Washington, DC and 50 states - In its formal sense federalism views local governments as appendages of state governments